 We expect all our community members including parents/guardians and other people involved in supporting students outside of school support to act in line with the vision of the IB and the school.
-With This Policy has been amended to include the introduction of the Careers Programme, all elements particular to this programme will be in effect from August 2020.
+With regards to academic integrity this means encouraging principled action and a proactive approach from the students.